Exemestane in Treating Post-menopausal Patients with Recurrent or Advanced Non-small Cell Lung Cancer

 - Prior malignancy, with the exception of curatively treated squamous cell or basal carcinoma of the skin or in situ cervical cancer, unless there is a 3-year disease-free interval

-- Concomitant use of strong cytochrome P450, family 3, subfamily A, polypeptide 4 (CYP3A4) inducers such as rifampicin, phenytoin, carbamazepine, phenobarbital, or St. John’s wort
+- Concomitant use of strong CYP3A4 inducers such as rifampicin, phenytoin, carbamazepine, phenobarbital, or St. John’s wort as these may significantly reduce the availability of exemestane

-I. To determine a preliminary estimate of response of daily oral exemestane for the treatment of previously treated, advanced non-small cell lung cancer (NSCLC) in post-menopausal women.
+I. To determine a preliminary estimate of response of daily oral exemestane for the treatment of previously treated, advanced non-small cell lung cancer (NSCLC) in post-menopausal women receiving and progressing on immune checkpoint blockade (ICB) therapy.

-I. To determine the toxicity profile of daily exemestane in this patient population.
+I. To determine the toxicity profile of daily exemestane in combination with immune checkpoint blockade therapy in this patient population.

 II.
 To estimate the disease control rate, progression-free survival (PFS), and overall survival (OS) of exemestane for up to 1 year from study enrollment in post-menopausal women with previously treated advanced NSCLC.

-I. To conduct an exploratory biomarker correlative study of clinical outcome utilizing baseline tumor tissue and serum collected at baseline and serially during therapy.
+I. To conduct an exploratory biomarker correlative study of clinical outcome utilizing archival tumor tissue and serum collected at baseline and serially during therapy.

 II.
 To examine biomarkers in tissue post-treatment at the time of re-biopsy, if performed.

 Patients receive exemestane orally (PO) once daily (QD) on days 1-21.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 4 weeks and for 1 year.